alphagov/verify-service-provider/README.md

 Services will need to host the VSP on their own infrastructure.

-The VSP allows connected services to handle signing and encryption key rotation without service downtime.
+The VSP allows you to:

+- handle signing and encryption key rotation without service downtime.
-Multiple services can connect to GOV.UK Verify using the same VSP deployment.
+- connect multiple services to GOV.UK Verify using the same VSP deployment

 See also:
 * [Technical documentation for connecting services][tech-docs]